b0d0nne11/test-project/README.rst

 * Account IDs are limited to 80 characters.
 * Account IDs are limited to the following characters: [A-Za-z0-9\_].
 * Account IDs that don't exist will be created.
-* Amount should be a whole number of cents.
 * Datetime should be expressed according to ISO 8601 (i.e. YYYY-MM-DDTHH:MM:SS).

 Sample request::